MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 > * Simulate a quantum operation from qubit allocation to measurement output
 > * Observe how the quantum system's simulated wavefunction evolves throughout the operation

-Running a quantum program with Microsoft's Quantum Development Kit typically consists of two parts:
+Running a quantum program with the QDK typically consists of two parts:
 1. The program itself, which is implemented using the Q# quantum programming language, and then invoked to run on a quantum computer or quantum simulator.
 These consist of
     - Q# operations: subroutines acting on quantum registers, and
     - Q# functions: classical subroutines used within the quantum algorithm.